plougher/squashfs-tools/README.md

 * **generate-manpages** - shell scripts etc used to generate the manpages.
 * **examples** - an old example file on how to use pseudo-file definitions.
 * **RELEASE-READMEs** - README files from previous releases.
 * **kernel** - directory containing Squashfs kernel source code.
 This directory has been unused since mainlining Squashfs into the kernel in 2009.
-The files are obsolete and not undated and are preserved for historical reasons.
+The files are obsolete and not updated and are preserved for historical reasons.